Spiritual, Moral, Social and Cultural Curriculum statement

 SOCIAL DEVELOPMENT: refers to a pupil’s progressive acquisition of the competencies and qualities needed to play a full part in society and become informed citizens of the future.
 This is supported by:

 Fostering a sense of community with common, inclusive values (Assembly; Home-School Agreement; PTA (HAFS) events including Christmas & Summer fairs; ECO Fair, Pond Project – Radian Challenges, involvement with community arts projects; partnership with local churches & mosque).

 Promoting equality relating to; gender, religion, ethnic origin, sexual orientation, age, disability, SEN,

 Promoting racial, religious and other forms of equality (Racial & Equal opportunities policies).

-Encouraging children to work co-operatively (PDL, RRR, Playtime Buddies, House system; mixed year group curriculum events).
+Encouraging children to work co-operatively (PSHE, RR, Playtime Buddies, House system; mixed year group curriculum events).

-Encouraging children to recognise and respect social differences and similarities; for example, where they live, different kinds of family models, age issues (PDL; RE; literature, Assemblies).
+Encouraging children to recognise and respect social differences and similarities; for example, where they live, different kinds of family models, age issues (PSHE; RE; literature, Assemblies).

 Providing positive corporate experiences; for example, special curriculum events, productions, school council, “Herne’s Got Talent”, Class Assemblies.